rauc/rauc/docs/using.rst

 Each hook must be activated explicitly and leads to a call of the hook executable with a specific argument that allows to distinguish between the different hook types.
-Multiple hooks must be separated with a ``;``.
+Multiple hook types must be separated with a ``;``.

 In the following the available hooks are listed.
-Depending on their purpose, some are image-specific, i.e. they will be executed for the currently installed image only, while some other are global.
+Depending on their purpose, some are image-specific, i.e. they will be executed for the installation of a specific image only, while some other are global.

 Install Hooks
 ~~~~~~~~~~~~~